Using fixed git references¶

 + sha1: ad2b68539c78e749a372414165acdf2a1bb68203

-Cloning repos using fixed refs
+Cloning repos using fixed refs¶

 This is because you cannot tell git to use an arbitrary git reference as start branch when cloning (tags are fine, but sha1s are not).

-This also explain why you need both branch and sha1 in the configuration.
+This also explain why you need both branch and sha1 in the

-Synchronizing repos using fixed refs
+Synchronizing repos using fixed refs¶

-Here's what tsrc sync will do when trying to synchronize a repo configured with a fixed ref:
+Here's what tsrc sync will do when trying to synchronize a repo

-• Check if the repository is clean
+git fetch --tags --prune - Check if the repository is clean

-• If so, run git reset --hard <tag or sha1>
+git reset --hard <tag or sha1>